You’d be hard-pressed to find many people who openly admit that they cry.

 He has clearly grown up, unlike some people who are in their 60s and still act like it’s 1985 (Cough, Madonna).

 No, Nas is an actual adult now in every sense of the word.
-I can’t think of a more self-aware individual in the music industry.
+Aside from maybe Common, I can’t think of a more self-aware individual in the music industry.

 Someone who undoubtedly understands the pitfalls that accompany fame and fortune, as he subtly hints at both Tupac Shakur and Christopher Wallace’s deaths: